 Foreign aid, which represents less than one percent of the federal budget, is a crucial tool in promoting American interests around the world.

 Foreign aid creates jobs in the United States and boosts our economy.
 By law, nearly all U.S. assistance must be spent on American-produced goods.
-Israel spends 75% of U.S. aid in the U.S. to purchase military equipment.
+Israel spends nearly 75% of U.S. aid in the U.S. to purchase military equipment.

 Aid to Israel promotes stability and democracy in the Middle East.
-The United States has an ongoing strategic interest in supporting Israel – a stalwart democratic ally with whom it shares many core values, including a commitment to democracy and a rejection of extremism and terrorism in a vital region of the world.
+The United States has an ongoing strategic interest in supporting Israel – a stalwart democratic ally, with whom it shares many core values, including a commitment to democracy and a rejection of extremism and terrorism in a strategic and volatile region of the world.

-A strong commitment to deepening the US-Israel strategic partnership is crucial at this hour of uncertainty in a volatile region.
-US aid to Israel is an investment in innovation for both countries.
-Security assistance and support for US-Israel strategic cooperation have led to the creation of groundbreaking programs such as the Iron Dome Rocket Defense system and the Arrow Program.
+US aid to Israel is designed to maintain Israel’s “qualitative military edge” over neighboring militaries.
+Security assistance and support for U.S.-Israel strategic cooperation have led to the creation of groundbreaking programs such as the Iron Dome Rocket Defense system and the Arrow Program.
 This cooperation boosts the efforts of both countries in areas like missile defense, homeland security and counterterrorism and helps both countries to protect their troops and citizens at home and abroad.